 Any worker who has been subjected to retaliatory behavior from an employer has the right to seek compensation for that retaliation.
 Knowing how to interpret the law and having a fresh pair of eyes look at your case might help you to decide how to proceed with your complaints of retaliation.
 From there, you can determine if you need to file a lawsuit and how to move forward with that lawsuit if that is how you choose to handle the situation.

-Source: Perkins & Associates Attorneys at Law, “When is being fired wrongful termination?”
+Source: Perkins Asbill Attorneys at Law, “When is being fired wrongful termination?”
 Aug.
 28, 2014